Freelancer-Protocol/docs/index.md

 # Use Freelancer Protocol to exchange deliverable against payment outside of freelancer platforms.

-It's simple of use, free and fair to both parties.
+It's free, easy to use, and fair to both parties.
 {: .fs-6 .fw-300 }

  <p align="center">